microsoft/pai/docs/manual/cluster-admin/how-to-manage-users-and-groups.md

 ##### Start Service stage

-After start rest-server, please ensure that the following task is successfully executed.
+After start the rest-server, please ensure that the following task is successfully executed.

 - namespace named ```pai-group``` and ```pai-user-v2```are created